apohllo/nlp/5-tagging.md

 1. Compute LLR statistic for this dataset.
 1. Partition the entries based on the syntactic categories of the words, i.e. all bigrams having the form of `w1:adj` `w2:subst` should be placed in one partition (the order of the words may not be changed).
-1. Select the 10 largest partitions (partitions with the larges number of entries).
+1. Select the 10 largest partitions (partitions with the largest number of entries).
 1. Use the computed LLR measure to select 5 bigrams for each of the largest categories.
 1. Using the results from the previous step answer the following questions:
    1. What types of bigrams have been found?